Dhanxzz/DhanzzOfficial/README.md

 ## Usage

 Feel free to use this project as a template for your own personal portfolio.
-Modify the HTML and CSS files to suit your needs and replace the images with your own.
+But make sure to replace the images with your own.

 ## Contributing